Forbes list of the most valuable NHL teams

 Forbes compiles the finances of all 32 NHL teams to produce an annual ranking of the best franchises in terms of valuation.
 The valuations are composed of the monetary worth of the sport, market, stadium deals, and brand.
-These areas are supported by applying financial metrics such as debt and operating income to each one.
+These areas are supported by applying various financial metrics such as debt and operating income to each one.

-The latest ranking reported that the New York Rangers is the most valuable NHL franchise after the 2021–22 NHL season.
-The fastest growing NHL franchise is the Edmonton Oilers, with a 136.1% increase in valuation since the 2017–18 NHL season ($0.575 billion to $1.275 billion).
-The Rangers have been the most valuable NHL team since the 2014–15 NHL season, totaling up to eight consecutive years.
+The latest ranking reported that the Toronto Maple Leafs were the most valuable NHL franchise after the 2022–23 NHL season, overtaking the New York Rangers.
+The Rangers held the title for 8 consecutive years prior to the 2022-2023 season The fastest growing NHL franchise is the Edmonton Oilers, with a 136.1% increase in valuation since the 2017–18 NHL season ($540 million to $2.65 billion).